How RESPs work

 - Your child can take money out of the RESP when they enrol in university or college or another qualifying education program or specified education program.

 - An RESP can stay open for up to 36 years.
+Under specified plan rules, the plan can stay open for up to 40 years for beneficiaries eligible for the disability tax credit.

 Learn more about how RESPs work.